Triangle Centrality: Algorithm

 \section{Algorithm}

 The first task in computing triangle centrality is to get the triangle count of every vertex in the graph.
-This task can be achieved by any efficient triangle counting algorithm in $O(m\sqrt{m})$ time.
-See~\cite{bib:ortmann_brandes2014} for a brief discussion on efficiently finding triangles.
+This task can be achieved by any efficient triangle counting algorithm in $O(m\bar\delta)$ time.
+See~\cite{bib:ortmann_brandes2014, bib:latapy2008} for a review.
 The second task is summing the triangle counts from neighbors of a vertex, with separate sums for triangle and non-triangle neighbors.
 This requires first identifying the specific triangle neighbors of each vertex.
-Then for every vertex, we need to calculate the core triangle sum, $\sum_{u\in N^+_\triangle(v)} \triangle(u)$, and the non-core triangle sum, $\sum_{w\in \{N(v) \setminus N_\triangle(v)\}} \triangle(w)$.
+Then, for every vertex, we need to calculate the core triangle sum, $\sum_{u\in N_\triangle[v]} \triangle(u)$, and the non-core triangle sum, $\sum_{w\in \{N(v) \setminus N_\triangle(v)\}} \triangle(w)$.
 Given these sums and $\triangle(G)$, the triangle centrality follows.
 This procedure leads to our elementary algorithm in Figure~\ref{fig:tricent_elementary}.
 We will refer to the elementary steps in Figure~\ref{fig:tricent_elementary} throughout the remaining algorithm descriptions and results.

-Since a triangle is symmetric, it can be reported by the lowest-degree vertex in the triangle.
-Hence with degree-ordering, all triangles can be counted and listed in optimal time.
-This has been well-known since 1985 when Chiba and Nishizeki~\cite{bib:chiba_nishizeki1985} showed that computing the set intersection using the smaller of the two neighborhood sets will lead to $\sum_{(v,u)\in E} \min(d(v),d(u)) \le 2ma(G) = O(m\sqrt{m})$ time, where $a(G)$ is the arboricity of $G$.
-Recall the arboricity is the minimum number of disjoint forests whose union covers $E$.
-In 2005, Shank and Wagner~\cite{bib:schank_wagner2005} demonstrated that finding all unique, adjacent pairs of neighbors from the lowest-degree vertex also leads to optimal time.
-There are numerous triangle counting and listing algorithms that are variations of either adjacency-intersection or neighbor-pairing.
-Refer to~\cite{bib:ortmann_brandes2014, bib:latapy2008} for a review.
+Since a triangle is symmetric, it can be reported by the lowest degree vertex in the triangle.
+Hence, with degree-ordering, all triangles can be counted and listed in optimal time.
+This has been well known since 1985 when Chiba and Nishizeki~\cite{bib:chiba_nishizeki1985} listed triangles in $m\bar\delta \le 2ma = O(m\sqrt{m})$ time.
+Our \textproc{triangleneighbor} algorithm given in Procedure~\ref{alg:trineighbor} applies the ideas from~\cite{bib:chiba_nishizeki1985} to efficiently get triangle counts and list triangle neighbors.

-Recall that $\pi$-ordering denotes degree-ordering from lowest- to highest-degree, where ties are broken by smallest vertex label.
-We use abbreviated adjacency sets, $N_\pi(v)$, to achieve optimal runtime.
-These adjacency sets are degree-ordered, meaning that $N_\pi(v)$ holds the neighbors $u$ of $v$ that satisfy $\pi(v) < \pi(u)$.
-The remaining neighbors may be placed at the end of $N_\pi(v)$ or left out completely.

-Our basic algorithm for triangle centrality is given in Algorithm~\ref{alg:tricent_basic}.
-The first iteration over $V$ computes both the triangle counts and the triangle neighborhood using a hash-based algorithm given in Listing~\ref{lst:hash_pair_trineighbor}, which is described in Section~\ref{sec:trineighbor_hash}.

-\begin{claim} The abbreviated adjacency sets $N_\pi(v)$ for each $v\in V$ can be built in $O(m)$ time and space. \end{claim}